 Clearly, there’s a strong link between alcohol and depression.
 Alcohol abuse can cause depression, which can lead to alcohol abuse.
 For that reason, no addiction treatment program would be complete without providing mental health support to clients.

-Fortunately, rehab programs at Crestview Recovery can help clients tackle mental health and addiction issues at the same time.
-There’s a variety of treatment methods to choose from, and we customize our plans to treat the individual rather than the disease.
+Fortunately, the rehab and sober living programs at Crestview Recovery can help clients tackle mental health and addiction issues at the same time.
+There’s a variety of treatment methods to choose from, and we customize our plans to treat the individual person rather than the disease.
 Examples of therapies available at Crestview Recovery include:

 - Dialectical behavioral therapy